mebinjohnson/LearnERA/README.md

 #LearnERA

-This application is a WIP and is supposed to act as a platform for interaction between college faculty and students and among students themselves when completed.
+This application is a WIP and is supposed to act as a platform for interaction between college faculty and students.

 This application uses the following libraries: